 Having completed training he was transferred to the 1st Battalion, one of the DCLI’s regular Battalions, joining his unit in France in late July 1915.
 The 1st DCLI were part of the 5th Division and as such saw action in most of the major battle on the western front.
 Henry was made a sergeant within 3 years.

-He was Killed in Action at the Battle of the Lys near Flanders on the 20th of April 1918.
+He was Killed in Action at the Battle of the Lys near Flanders on April 20th, 1918.

 Harold Hodge was born in 1892 at Thorveton, Devon to Thomas and Ellen Hodge.
 Thomas was a Carpenter and lived at Petherwin Water.